bkesterbyld/fabulous-oregano/content/pages/solutions.md

       **Agency & SI Collaboration**

-      e-commerce leaders use bitdomains to get back office data to service providers working on digital marketing or systems integration projects.
+      Commerce leaders use bitdomains to get back office data to service providers working on digital marketing or systems integration projects.